moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 We added a back to top button that appears in the right bottom corner when the user scrolls down the page.
 With a click on it the page scrolls back to top smoothly and the button will disappear again.

+### Design

+* Added Font Awesome icons to mailto and broken links.
+Furthermore, colored broken link in red for fast recognizability.

 Further information
 -------------------